BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/ConvertData.md

 **Signed/Unsigned Conversions**

 When converting data from signed values to unsigned values or vice-versa then there can also be undefined behavior.
-For example if the user were to convert a signed 4 byte integer array to an unsigned 4 byte integer array and the input array has negative values then the conversion rules are undefined and may differ from operating system to operating system.
+For example, if the user were to convert a signed 4 byte integer array to an unsigned 4 byte integer array and the input array has negative values then the conversion rules are undefined and may differ from operating system to operating system.

 ## Parameters ##
 | Name             | Type |